-.
+Namespaces allow us to avoid naming conflicts.
+Imagine you have two different libraries that define a class called Client.
 Without namespaces, this would result in a conflict and ambiguity.
-With namespaces, we can encapsulate each Client
+With namespaces, we can encapsulate each Client in its own namespace (thus avoiding any conflict).

-Creating a namespace in C++
+Creating a Namespace in C++

-, followed by the namespace name and a block of braces that contains the definitions of classes and other elements.
+Creating a namespace in C++ is done by declaring the keyword namespace, followed by the namespace name and a block of braces containing the definitions of classes and other elements.

 namespace MyNamespace {